-In the event that more than one procedure is performed on the patient during the 9-month case list collection period, all procedures and hospitalization(s) that fall within the 9-month collection period must be included in the Case Report Submission.
+In the event that more than one procedure is performed on the patient during the 9-month case list collection period, documentation of all procedures and hospitalization(s) that fall within the 9-month collection period must be included in the Case Report Submission.

-Candidates are not required to document procedures that fall prior to or after the 9-month case collection period.
-However, if these procedures increase the understanding of the case, they should be included at the candidate's discretion.
-Documentation for procedures falling outside the 9-month case collection period does not have to be complete - the candidate may be selective.
+Candidates are not required to document procedures that occured prior to or after the 9-month case collection period, however, if these procedures increase the understanding of the case, they should be included.
+Documentation for procedures occuring outside the 9-month case collection period does not have to be complete - the candidate may be selective.